best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ```

-Internal review should be carried out within your teams.
-Reviewing code from those with more and less experience is beneficial.
+Internal review should be carried out regularly within the development team.
+Reviewing code written by those with more and less experience that you is beneficial for both reviewer and developer.
+Similar questions can be asked from both perspectives, for the reviewer to get a good understanding of the approach and decisions behind the analysis.

 ## Give timely feedback

 It's important that feedback is provided in good time, so that the review process does not hold up development of the code and that issues can be addressed before more code is written using the same practices.

 We strongly recommend applying pair programming for code review, as the most timely and practical method.
-However, a separate review process may be necessary when multiple developers are not available to work at the same time or when reviewing completed work.
+However, a separate review process may be necessary when multiple developers are not available to work at the same time.

-### Pair programming
+### Review through pair programming

 > Two heads are better than one.